folio-org/mod-meta-storage/README.md

 The option `--xsl` may be repeated for a sequence of transformations.

-## OAI PMH client
+## OAI-PMH client

-The OAI PMH client is executing in the server.
-The OAI PMH client is configured by simple JSON configuration.
+The OAI-PMH client is executing in the server.
+The OAI-PMH client is configured by simple JSON configuration.
 The identifier is user-defined and given in the initial post.
 Example with identifier `us-mdbj` below: